2LEPRECHAUN/Aurum/README.md

 * I give all credit to the original package, SummerFields.
 * Modification of the sandstone are based on the original texture (Netherrack) [Assassini Costruttori] (http://www.minecraftforum.net/topic/268340-32x13-assassini-costruttori-discontinued/).
 * Modification of the trapdoor are based on the original texture (Trapdoor-ExtremeHills) [Conquest] (http://www.minecraftforum.net/topic/1452033-174-32x32-conquest-wip-weekly-updates/).
-* Modification of the Jack O'Lantern are based on the original texture (Pumpkin) [Jungle Ruins] (http://www.minecraftforum.net/topic/541439-16x19%E3%80%90jungle-ruins%E3%80%91discontinued/).

 Thanks
 ------